-COST - A solid lightweight backpack shouldn’t break the bank.
-That said, if you take care of your backpack, it will last for many years and thousands of trail miles.
-So it’s not a bad idea to invest in a good piece of equipment.
-I recommend a range of packs from budget buys to high-end purchases and talk about the pros and cons of each.
+PRICE - A solid lightweight backpack shouldn’t break the bank.
+That said, if you take care of your backpack, it will last for many years and thousands of miles, so it’s not a bad idea to invest in a good piece of equipment either.
+We recommend a range of packs on this list from budget buys to high-end products and talk about the pros and cons of each.

-WEIGHT - Your backpack will be one of the four heaviest pieces of gear you carry on backcountry trips (backpack, shelter, sleeping bag, sleeping pad), so it’s an important piece of gear for keeping overall weight down.
-The options I recommend have a good balance between weight, comfort, and durability.
+WEIGHT - Your backpack will be one of the four heaviest pieces of gear you carry on backcountry trips (backpack, tent, sleeping bag, sleeping pad), so it’s an important piece of gear for keeping overall weight down.
+The options we recommend have a good balance between weight, comfort, and durability.

 FRAME - The lighter your overall pack weight, the less frame you’ll need.
-Most of the packs I recommend have simple frames that will be very comfortable carrying loads up to 35lbs.
-If you prefer to carry heavier loads, choose one of the packs I recommend with a sturdier frame.
+Most of the packs we recommend have simple frames that will be comfortable for carrying loads up to around 35lbs.
+If you prefer to carry heavier loads, choose one of the packs we recommend with a sturdier frame.

 VOLUME - The volume of your bag will limit how much gear you can carry in it.
 Most experienced lightweight backpackers can easily fit their gear in a 40-50L pack, even for a thru-hike.
 If you’re new to lightweight backpacking, you might want to choose a pack with a larger volume and work your way down.
-Also, if you plan to use your pack for snowy winter trekking, consider bumping up a size in volume.
+Also, if you plan to use your pack for winter trekking, consider bumping up a size to accommodate heavy, bulky gear.

-MATERIAL - Most lightweight backpacks are made from one of two materials: ripstop nylon or cuben fiber.
-In general, cuben fiber is lighter, but more expensive.
+MATERIAL - Most lightweight backpacks are made from one of two materials: Ripstop Nylon or Dyneema Composite Fabric (formerly cuben fiber).
+In general, DCF is lighter and more water resistant, but also more expensive.
 Both materials are durable and highly functional for backpacks.

-FIT - Fit is one of the most important factors in a comfortable backpack, but it’s also one of the toughest features to pin down until you have a pack fully loaded and on your back.
-The packs I recommend are well known for their comfort.
+FIT - Fit is one of the most important factors for a backpack, but it’s also one of the toughest features to pin down until you have a pack fully loaded and on your back.
+The packs we recommend are well known for their comfort and we've tested them extensively in the field.
 Measure your torso length and hip belt size before ordering and you should be good to go.

-BUYING ONLINE - Check the seller's return policy before you buy, but you can almost always return an unused pack within a certain timeframe after purchasing.
-I recommend buying your top choice, trying it on at home when you get it, and returning/exchanging it if it doesn’t fit quite right.
-I’ve been buying lightweight backpacks online for years and I’ve yet to have any problems.
+BUYING ONLINE - Check the seller's return policy before you buy, but you can almost always return an unused pack within a certain time frame after purchasing.
+We recommend buying your top choice, trying it on at home, and returning or exchanging if it doesn’t fit quite right.
+We’ve been buying lightweight backpacks online for years and we’ve yet to have any problems.

 KEY DESIGN FEATURES

-MAIN COMPARTMENT - Most lightweight backpacks have one large top-loading compartment for storing the majority of your gear.
+MAIN COMPARTMENT - Most lightweight backpacks have one top-loading compartment for storing the majority of your gear.
 That’s really all you need.
-Extra compartments and zippers add unnecessary weight.
-Pack items you won’t need until camp (shelter, sleeping bag/pad, stove) in the bottom of your pack and you’ll be set.
+Extra compartments and zippers add unnecessary weight and complexity.
+Pack items you won’t need until camp (tent, sleeping bag/pad, stove) in the bottom of your pack and you’ll be set.

-REAR MESH POCKET - Most lightweight packs have a large mesh pocket on the back.
+FRONT MESH POCKET - Most lightweight packs have a large mesh pocket on the front (the side facing hikers behind you).
 This feature comes in very handy on the trail.
 It’s great for gear you want to stow quickly or keep easily accessible, like a rain jacket or water purifier.
 It’s also good for airing out wet gear.

 HIP BELT - A good hip belt is a critical feature of any backcountry pack.
 Your hip belt will hold most of the weight of your pack on your hips, which keeps your shoulders from tiring.
 Hip belts should be comfortable and transfer weight without slipping.
 Every pack on this list has a solid hip belt.